qcif/xnat-openid-auth-plugin/README.md

 This should build the plugin in the file **build/libs/xnat-openid-auth-plugin-1.0.0-SNAPSHOT.jar** (the version may differ based on updates to the code).

-## Deploying ##

-For more information, please [XNAT documentation on how to deploy plugins.](https://wiki.xnat.org/documentation/xnat-administration/deploying-plugins-in-xnat)

 1. Build the plugin jar or download the latest development version [here](http://dev.redboxresearchdata.com.au/nexus/service/local/artifact/maven/redirect?r=snapshots&g=au.edu.qcif.xnat.openid&a=openid-auth-plugin&v=LATEST&e=jar)

 1. Copy the plugin jar to your plugins folder: